openfedem/openfedem.org/README.md

 to be pushed to the web server are located.
 This can be done from [one.com](https://www.one.com)'s file browser, alternatively using SFTP.
 Visit `one.com`'s user guide for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).???

 ## Contact

-For questions or suggestions regarding OpenFEDEM, please contact [Your Contact Information]. ???
+For questions or suggestions regarding OpenFEDEM, please contact _TBN_.

 ---